Assessment, Grading and Reporting

-These are designed to give the parents information about the student’s progress development and needs, and about the school’s program.
+These are designed to give the parents information about the student’s progress development and needs, and about the school’s programme.
 Teachers should take this opportunity to gather background information, to answer the parents’ questions, to address their concerns, and to help define their role in the learning process.
 The parents should take the opportunity to provide the teacher with the cultural context of the student’s learning.

 Student-led conferences involve the student and the parent.
 The students are responsible for leading the conference, and also take responsibility for their learning by sharing the process with their parents.
 It may involve students demonstrating their understanding through a variety of different learning situations.
 There may be several conferences taking place simultaneously.

 The conference will involve the students discussing and reflecting upon samples of work that they have previously chosen to share with their parents.
-These samples have been previously selected with guidance and support from the teacher, and could be from the student’s portfolio.
+These samples have been previously selected with guidance and support from the teacher and could be from the student’s portfolio.
 The student identifies strengths and areas for improvement.
 It enables parents to gain a clear insight into the kind of work their child is doing and offers an opportunity for them to discuss it with their child.
 The conferences must be carefully prepared, and time must be set-aside for the students to practice their presentations.
 The format of this conference will depend on the age of the student and all of the participants must understand the format and their roles prior to the conference.

 IBO (2007) Making the PYP happen, Geneva.

-IBO (2008) MYP: From Principles into Practice, United Kingdom
+IBO (2014) MYP: From Principles into Practice, United Kingdom

 Assessment Policy Review Process

 This policy will be reviewed bi-annually (before second and fourth reporting periods) by the pedagogical leadership team of the school and any proposed changes which might reflect new research, source documents or ways to improve the policy’s effectiveness will be shared with the school community for their input (teachers, parents, students if appropriate and director/board) before any changes are made.
-Any changes will be communicated to the learning community and members of the pedagogical leadership team will share responsibility to make sure the changes are implemented.